saulugo/pmlproject/index.md

 ## D    0    0   46 3165    5 0.0158582090
 ## E    0    0    0    5 3602 0.0013861935
 ```

+#Estimation of the Out of Sample Error
+The model was trained configuring **k-fold Cross-Validation** with k = 10.
+As it is shown in the **modFit$finalModel**, the model accuracy over the test set (the test sets used in the k-fold cross-validation) is ~ 99.4%, therefore the **out of sample error** should be aprox 0.6%.

+Another way of estimate the out of sample error in this case is to check the **out of bag error (OOB)** of the Random forest algorithm.
+As the OOB error is the error rate over the samples that were not used for built each tree in the RF, therefore, the OOB should be very close to the out of sample error.

+In the model trained in this analysis we got on OOB of 0.58%, so we can assume that the **out of sample error** will be very close to 0.58%.

 #Prediction in the Testing Dataset